|Reservation information for the Hotel Rialto Barcelona|

 |Area around hotel rialto|

 Calle Ferran is a wide and busy street full of shops, cafes and restaurants.
 To the left of the hotel there is the attractive Plaça Sant Jaume which is home to the Town Hall and the Government Palace, both impressive buildings.
-If you carry on through the square and keep going you can go to trendy el Borne area which is a great place for drinks in the evening.
-The Gothic Cathedral is a 5 minute walk away, as is some great shopping on Calle Avinyo, just off Ferran (a cashpoint is just next to the hotel).
+If you carry on through the square and keep going you can go to trendy el Borne area which is a good place to go out for drinks in the evening.
+The Gothic Cathedral is a 5 minute walk away, with interesting shopping on Calle Avinyo, just off Ferran.
+There is a cashpoint is just next to the hotel.
 Plaça Reial is also just off Calle Ferran and is packed day and night with people and people-watchers sitting in the cafes and restaurants.
 Also if you want a taste of home, or indeed beer, then there are 4 Irish pubs for you to choose from all at the Ramblas end of the road.
 In case of any emergencies there is also a pharmacy just opposite the hotel.
 Also 2 blocks up from the hotel is a bakery.

-Potentially noisy but great central location, this hotel would suit all types of tourist, as long as they want to be in the middle of the city's action day and night.
+Potentially noisy but good central location, this hotel would suit all types of tourist, as long as they want to be in the middle of the city's action day and night.